Essays

 Marcus Aurelius (the G.O.A.T.) said: To offend a strong man, tell him a lie.
 To offend a weak man, tell him the truth.

-But trust me, it’s gonna make great fodder for my future stories.
+But trust me, it’s gonna make great fodder for future stories.
 Maybe you’ll laugh at my ignorance and feel a little better about your own.

-The difference is that my choices never put anyone in danger, broke any laws, or left any collateral damage.
+The difference is that my choices never put anyone in danger, broke any laws, or left collateral damage.
 They were my choices to own, and I do.

-Part of moving forward is working through it.
+Real dysfunction leaves damage, and part of moving on is working through it.

 The truth is that I don’t just write because I’m pissed off or feeling a certain kind of way.
 I also write when I’m sad.